 3- Quality and Print Durability

-The print quality of sublimation is just awesome.
+The print quality between sublimation or screen printing, the sublimation is just awesome.
 We can print multiple colors in very details.
 The resultant print quality is sharp and vibrant.
 In case of durability the design merges in to the fibers of fabrics and makes a string bond with fibers.
 Due to this, the design will not crack or fade away after many washes.

 In case of screen printing, the print quality is fine and colors are sharp.
 But we can not print multiple colors through screen printing.
 It print few colors design.
 And screen printing ink does not merge with fabric fibers.

 4- Print Complexity Against Multiple Colors

 Difference between sublimation and screen print, we can print multiple colors in sublimation printing.
 We can print every type of design, multi color artwork or images through sublimation.